Lexus HS 250h Insurance Rates

 Rates are averaged for all Lexus HS 250h models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Lexus HS 250h Insurance
+How to Find the Right Lexus HS 250h Insurance

-Getting lower rates on Lexus HS 250h insurance consists of being a low-risk driver, maintaining good credit, being claim-free, and taking advantage of discounts.
-Spend time shopping around every couple of years by quoting rates from direct car insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.
+Getting lower rates on insurance for a Lexus HS 250h not only requires being a good driver, but also having a good credit history, eliminating unnecessary coverage, and deciding if full coverage is necessary.
+Spend time shopping around every couple of years by quoting rates from direct carriers like Progressive and GEICO, and also from local insurance agents.

-The items below are a condensed summary of the material that was touched on above.
+The following list is a quick rundown of the material that was touched on above.

-- Drivers who want more liability coverage will pay an extra $440 per year to raise from a low limit to 250/500 limits
+- Insureds who may need an increased level of liability coverage will pay approximately $440 each year to go from a low limit to 250/500 limits

 - Increasing physical damage deductibles can save around $300 each year